 Our own solar nebula originated from a giant molecular cloud.
 The best representation of this original cloud material in our current solar system are the comets and carbonaceous asteroids.
 The environment of the larger asteroids during the formation of the solar system may have also been suitable for further chemical processing of their accumulated prebiotic materials.

-The second part of the cosmic carbon pathway has taken place continuously since the Earth cooled after the Theia impact, accomplished by the delivery of material to Earth in the form of meteors and meteorites.32 Via this mechanism, the asteroids and comets have provided over time much of the water33 that has formed the oceans on Earth.34 Asteroids have a similar ratio of deuterium (heavy water) to regular water as that found on Earth, while comets have a much higher ratio, as suggested by the European Space Agency’s Rosetta mission.35 Hence, the water provided to Earth came mainly from asteroids, not comets.36 Carbonaceous asteroids are from the outer asteroid belt closer to Jupiter and beyond the frost line, where frozen water can exist without being vaporized by the solar wind.
+The second part of the cosmic carbon pathway has taken place continuously since the Earth cooled after the Theia impact, accomplished by the delivery of material to Earth in the form of meteors and meteorites.32 Via this mechanism, the asteroids and comets have provided over time much of the water33 that has formed the oceans on Earth.34 Asteroids have a similar ratio of deuterium (heavy water) to regular water as that found on Earth, while comets have a much higher ratio, as suggested by the European Space Agency’s Rosetta mission.35 The data analysis from this mission suggests that the water provided to Earth came mainly from asteroids, not comets.36 Carbonaceous asteroids are from the outer asteroid belt closer to Jupiter and beyond the frost line, where frozen water can exist without being vaporized by the solar wind.
 These asteroids contain significant amounts of ice, typically exceeding 10 percent of their mass.

 The prebiotic organic molecules on Earth were contributed by atmospheric synthesis, comets, asteroids and interplanetary dust.
 Carbonaceous meteorites also have similar relative abundances of amino acids created in the famous Miller–Urey experiment, first conducted in 1953 by American chemists Stanley Miller and Harold Urey to simulate the synthesis of organic compounds from methane, ammonia, hydrogen and water vapor in Earth’s early atmosphere.37